dirigeants/klasa/guides/Getting Started/GettingStarted.md

 # Welcome to the klasa#{@branch} documentation

+## Step By Step Guide (For Developers New To Klasa)

+We have a step by step walkthrough guide that will help you understand every part of Klasa in a logical order.
+Get started with the guide at {@tutorial TableOfContents}

+> Note: If you are not a beginner developer, you can just skip the guide and go down below to get started.

 ## Installing Klasa

 You can install this branch of klasa with the following command: